derek-zhou/danm/README.md

 	"write one single flatten verilog file, for synthesis run" s1 generateFullVerilogTo: '%1_flat.v' % {s1 name}.

 You can put everything in a Makefile as well.
+For detail documentation, please refer to the doc directory.